DF-wu/myServices/README.md

 + The dkms `nvidia-open-driver` in AUR is working for my system.
 You can just install by AUR helper easily.

+## TODO
++ My CI/CD toolchain
+  + Github/gitlab ci or my jenkins?
++ Discord_CDN dockerize and deploy as a bot for discord.
+  1. a bot proxy url and publish proxyed url to target channel.
+  2. containerize.

 ### Proprietary driver.
 + ESXI options
   + hypervisor.cpuid.v0 false